wildfly/quickstart/ejb-security-interceptors/README.md

 Configure the JBoss WildFly server
 ---------------------------

-These steps asume that you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.
+These steps assume that you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.

 _NOTE - Before you begin:_